Wai-Playground/waifcord/README.md

 ## 🔧 Installation & Usage

+The bot will require bun to run, please [install](https://bun.sh/docs/installation) it to ensure full compatibility.

 Current versions only require a MongoDB server.
 You can fully manage it or use MongoDB Atlas's free tier (recommended).
 Below is a video on how to setup the bot.
 Written instructions further below.

 [Video here]